Franson33/articles/closure-based-architecture/index.md

 ```

 you're not just managing state—you're creating a closure that captures variables from its lexical scope.
 When React first introduced hooks in late 2018 (and released them in early 2019), it didn’t just give us a new API.
 It significantly shifted the framework's **component architecture** from class-based to closure-centric patterns.

-## A Note on Terminology

-_Throughout this article, I use the term "closure"—a concept not formally defined in the ECMAScript specification.
-What I call "closures" are actually the result of JavaScript's lexical scoping mechanism, implemented through lexical environments and scope chains.
-Similarly, I use "variables" in the colloquial sense, though the spec more precisely refers to "identifiers" that reference bindings in environment records.
-The author intentionally uses these common jargon terms for better understanding by the general public._

 ## The Great Migration: From Classes to Closures